kasliwalr/rtop/docs/Design.md

           printw("BUTTON1 CLICKED\n");
        }
 ```
-#### The case of <kbd>ESC</kbd> key

-One can perform key capture by using NCurses API to set the terminal emulator in raw mode.
-In this mode, each key input is processed individually, as opposed to line mode, where one line (indicated by series of character followed by end-of-line character) is processed at a time.
-Ncurses defines easy to use macros for key value corresponding to special keys, for example `KEY_DEL` for <kbd>DEL</kbd> key.

-However, it should be noted that the special keys is not a single character value, instead it is a sequence of values, the first of which is the value corresponding to the <kbd>ESC</kbd> key.
-So whenever an ESC character is encountered, the system is configured such that it waits for the following character, to interpret the special key correctly, if this waiting times out, then only the ESC key is reported.
-This makes processing of ESC key somewhat delayed.
-A user would experience a perceptible delay between the pressing an ESC key and the associated action.
-This delay however is tunable, and one can reduce down to 100 msec, so that it imperceptible to the user.
-One however has to make sure that under no circumstances do we accept a false negative i.e. a special key is pressed, but we don't wait for the following character and thus deem the key not to be the special key but the `ESC` key

 ### Analysis through use cases

 Four use cases will be considered.
-First one tackles the periodic graphical update that is happening continuously every few 100-10000msec.
+First one tackles the periodic graphical update that is happening continuously every few 100-10000 msec depending on the application configuration.
 The second use case describes the chain of events when a user provides a key input.
-The third use cases deals with data flow between elements of the user interface and the final use cases describes how system data base is accessed when special actions such the sorting of displayed information is requested by the user.
-In each cases, we describe the class APIs that are exercised, and the flow of data between the classes involved in generating that behaviour.
+The third use cases deals with data flow between elements of the user interface and the final use cases describes how process data base is accessed when special actions such the sorting of displayed information is requested by the user.
+In each case, we describe the class APIs that are exercised, and the flow of data between the classes involved in generating that behavior.

 #### Periodic refresh

-In this use case...
-- there is not user input, the application is showing the process view panel, which is being periodically refreshed by some business logic.
-This activity is handled in the thread responsible for periodic updates.
-The columns class invokes its read method which updates the process data base.
-The periodic refresh is achieved through a two step process, first the `Columns` class object performs a database update, and second, the top level UI object i.e. the `ScreenManager` is asked to form a graphical update
+There is no user input.
+The application is showing the process view panel, which is being periodically refreshed.
+This activity is handled in the [thread responsible for periodic updates](#separate-thread-for-key-input).
+The periodic refresh is achieved through a two step process, first the [Columns](html/classrtop_1_1Columns.html) class object performs a database update, and second, the top level [UI object](#ui-classes) i.e. the `ScreenManager` is asked to perform a graphical update
 ```
 pclms->read();
 screen->refresh();